-The elevation algorithm of Clarizia et al. [2016] uses the locations of both the transmitter and receiver satellites from the TDS-1 metadata to estimate height through the time delay between the expected receipt of the signal (were it to reflect off the ellipsoid) and the actual time of receipt.
-The geometry then allows the calculation of the reflective surface above the ellipsoid.
-In order to extract this delay from the TDS-1 DDMs, the maximum power is tracked in the Doppler domain to identify the waveform as it varies in delay space (the column of the DDM that corresponds to the maximum power).
-The sampling is increased in the delay domain through Fourier Transform Interpolation of this waveform, at an interpolation factor of 1000 [Clarizia et al., 2016] before the maximum first-order derivative of the leading edge is identified.
+(Clarizia et al., 2016) before the maximum first-order derivative of the leading edge is identified.
 This interpolation method is used in order to preserve the spectrum in the frequency domain throughout the interpolation process and has been seen to reduce the errors.
-The method to identify the leading edge derivative follows the process outlined in Hajj and Zuffada [2003], whereby the first order derivative is calculated for the leading edge of the waveform and the maximum of this is used to represent the delay between the direct and reflected signal.
-This delay value is then used for elevation calculations based on the geometry of the bistatic arrangement (as found in Clarizia et al. [2016]).
-Details of the measurement geometry and delay estimation can be found in the supplementary information, as can a discussion of tracking maximum power instead of the leading edge to obtain height estimates.
+The method to identify the leading edge derivative follows the process outlined in Hajj and Zuffada (2003), whereby the first-order derivative is calculated for the leading edge of the waveform and the maximum of this is used to represent the delay between the direct and reflected signal.
+This delay value is then used for elevation calculations based on the geometry of the bistatic arrangement (as found in Clarizia et al., 2016).
+Details of the measurement geometry and delay estimation can be found in the supporting information, as can a discussion of tracking maximum power instead of the leading edge to obtain height estimates.

 After filtering, a significant number of samples were found to have values less than zero relative to the ellipsoid and were simply discarded.
-The remaining data are averaged over a 50 x 50 km grid for comparison to the CryoSat-2 DEM 1 km v1.0 [Slater et al., 2018] as reference.
+The remaining data are averaged over a 50×50 km grid for comparison to the CryoSat-2 DEM 1 km v1.0 (Slater et al., 2018) as reference.
 For these comparisons, the CryoSat-2 DEM was filtered for negative samples and gridded in the same manner to ensure comparability of measurements (Figures 1 and 2).
-This resolution was chosen so as to maximise both coverage and accuracy of the final product.
-Varying this resolution between 20 km and 100 km gave no obvious improvement to the results (see supplementary material).
-For calculation of Root Mean Square and median differences quoted below, co-located ungridded data were used through linear interpolation of the CryoSat-2 DEM to the locations of the TechDemoSat-1 specular points.
+This resolution was chosen so as to maximize both coverage and accuracy of the final product.
+Varying this resolution between 20 and 100 km gave no obvious improvement to the results (see the supporting information).
+For calculation of root-mean-square and median differences quoted below, colocated ungridded data were used through linear interpolation of the CryoSat-2 DEM to the locations of the TDS-1 specular points.
 This gives the noisier appearance seen in the CryoSat-2 data in Figure 3.

-4 Comparison with CryoSat-2 Data - Discussion
+4. Comparison With CryoSat-2 Data - Discussion

-The DEM presented in Figure 1 suggests that the use of GNSS-R for altimetry over land ice is feasible and increases the potential for height measurements over the pole which is currently not estimated with any existing satellite (see supplementary information).
-The comparison of this with the CryoSat-2 DEM 1 km v1.0 (Figures 2 and 3) gives an insight into the accuracy of this technique, yielding median error of 17.9 metres and an RMS error of 90.7 metres over the extent of the ice sheet.
+The DEM presented in Figure 1 suggests that the use of GNSS-R for altimetry over land ice is feasible and increases the potential for height measurements over the pole, which is currently not estimated with any existing satellite (see the supporting information).
+The comparison of this with the CryoSat-2 DEM 1 km v1.0 (Figures 2 and 3) gives an insight into the accuracy of this technique, yielding a median error of 17.9 m and an RMS error of 90.7 m over the extent of the ice sheet.
 This error is fairly consistent with other available DEMs for comparison, as detailed in Table 1.
-The slope of the ice surface, derived from the CryoSat-2 DEM, results in changes in the error with a median and RMS error respectively of 13.8 m and 68.1 m for slopes below 0.25° to 37.9 m and 96.8 m for slopes between 0.75° and 1°.
-Further error estimates due to the slope of the ice surface and comparisons with the Bedmap2 and Bamber et al. [2009] DEMs can be found in the supplementary information.
+The slope of the ice surface, derived from the CryoSat-2 DEM, results in changes in the error with a median and RMS error, respectively, of 13.8 and 68.1 m for slopes below 0.25° to 37.9 and 96.8 m for slopes between 0.75° and 1°.
+Further error estimates due to the slope of the ice surface and comparisons with the Bedmap2 and Bamber et al.'s (2009) DEMs can be found in the supporting information.